 Engagement with regulators to influence tariff policies so that they truly serve the interests of low income communities.

-Improve disaster response training for service providers, assisting with simulation exercises, focused training and engagement with disaster coordination structures and bodies.
+Improving disaster response training for service providers, assisting with simulation exercises, focused training and engagement with disaster coordination structures and bodies.

 Disaster relief focussed roles